slavkoss/fwphp/readme.md

 **Includes and method calls instead URL jumps (http// jump to pages)** - this is interesting question. http// jump to pages in B12phpfw is used only to jump somethimes  in other module.

+It is a shame that Oracle does not support the latest client-server SW Forms6i (replacement for the infamous Power objects) and Reports6i, but only the WEB version, which has repeatedly changed some basic functionalities (incompatibilities as with Microsoft tools) and which, for smaller companies, has too many flaws .
+Why does the WEB version of F6i, R6i not generate something like razor code or PHP code that do not need several servers and have no problem with large Java libraries, with starting...
+(The simplest Blazor form (#ID, name) is ~ 6 MB, PHP form 6 kB !)

+Mr. Ferrante says "strongly discourage" which means "with the lure of Power objects, F6i, R6i..." we have hooked you on expensive and for smaller businesses inappropriate SW.

+Is this the reason why few developers start new projects with Oracle Forms, the transition from Oracle to Java, APEX (declarative programming with attributes - can clicking be done seriously!?) .
+These are harmful wanderings similar to those of Microsoft, which is unable to explain the basics of, for example, Blazor without killing several months of hard work for a student?

+Do Microsoft, Oracle and other manufacturers of SW tools have anyone from real life who can save us from their children's games?

 <br /><br /><br /><br />